 |Sulfur||S||16||32||16||16||16||6||2, 4 or 6|

 All sorts of combinations between these molecules are possible.
-Carbon can combine with 4 hydrogen to form methane.
+Carbon can combine with four hydrogens to form methane.
 Nitrogen can combine with another nitrogen molecule to form nitrogen gas.
-Pure oxygen can share two of its electrons with another oxygen atom, forming O2.
-Two hydrogen can share their electrons with an oxygen atom forming water.
+Pure oxygen can share electrons with another oxygen atom, forming O2.
+Two hydrogens can share their electrons with an oxygen atom forming water.
 Figure 2.4 shows some simple molecules.

 Figure 2.4.
 Some simple molecules.
 A few examples of molecules that can be formed.
 These molecules are drawn showing their orbitals.
 Orbital drawings created by Ben Mills and available from wikimedia commons

 The term covalent bond is used to describe this type of electron sharing.
 Covalent bonds are stable and bind molecules together rather tightly.
-This type of electron sharing can be visualized as a combination of the individual shared electrons forming a distributed electron cloud around the two molecules.
+You can view this electron sharing as a combination of the individual shared electrons forming a distributed electron cloud around the two molecules.

-As we have learned above, covalent bonds connect atoms together forming the monomers and polymers of the cell, but there are other forces at work.
-Three of the more important bonding forces are ionic interactions, hydrogen bonds and hydrophobic interactions as shown in Figure 2.5.
+As we have learned above, covalent bonds connect atoms forming the monomers and polymers of the cell, but there are other forces at work.
+Three of the more essential bonding forces are ionic interactions, hydrogen bonds, and hydrophobic interactions, as shown in Figure 2.5.

 Ionic interactions are the attraction of opposite charges for one another.
 Negatively charged groups are attracted to positively charged groups.

-Hydrogen bonds involves hydrogen, which is not very good at holding onto its electrons when covalently bonded with certain other atoms (usually oxygen or nitrogen).
+Hydrogen bonds involve hydrogen, which is not very good at holding onto electrons when covalently bonded with certain other atoms (usually oxygen or nitrogen).
 It will not get its fair share of time with the electrons and will be attracted to high electron densities around other nearby atoms.
 The hydrogen atoms are attracted to the extra electrons and tend to stay in the vicinity of the electron density.
-Not surprisingly, these high electron densities are often found around oxygen and nitrogen atoms.
+Not surprisingly, oxygen and nitrogen atoms have these high electron densities.
 This is not a covalent bond and hydrogen bonds tend to be weak interactions, but large numbers of them can add significantly to the stability of a protein or a DNA double helix.

 Figure 2.5.
 Forces that affect biological systems.
 Show in the figure are a) Ionic interactions.
 The nitrogen (N) on the side chain of arginine is positively charged and is attracted to the negative charge on the carboxyl group. b) Hydrogen bonds.
 The hydrogen atoms in water are starved for electrons and the oxygen is electron rich.
 This will cause the hydrogen atoms to be attracted to the electron dense oxygen. c) Hydrophobic interactions.
 Non-polar molecules, such as some side chains on amino acids, will disrupt the hydrogen bonding of water and make the system energetically unfavorable.
 Highlighted is a string of amino acids that are hydrophobic (Val Val Val Thr Ala Val Thr Ala Thr Thr) in the KasA protein.
 Notice how all the hydrophobic groups, the white spheres, are buried under the surface of the protein (shown as a mesh).
 The KasA protein is a protein made by Mycobacterium tuberculosis and is part of the pathway for synthesizing long-chain fatty acids.
 These are important for its virulence and is a target for new drugs.